pietroglyph/fow/ferry-tempo/README.md

 If none of the above options work then you can try connecting without a timeout:
  1. Connect to the setup WiFi network.
  2. Navigate to `http://192.168.1.4/connect?ssid=MY SSID&password=MY PASSWORD&notimeout=true` in your browser, replacing MY SSID and MY PASSWORD with your actual SSID (network name) and password, respectively.
-This request will *never* time out, so if your device really can't connect then you will need to reboot your Mini.
+This request will *never* time out, so if your device really can't connect then you will need to reboot your FERRY TEMPO device.
 (Note that this will save your WiFi credentials in your browser history, so you may want to clear your browser history.)
  3. Periodically try opening `http://192.168.1.4/status` in your browser.
 If it doesn't load, then you are still trying to connect.
  4. If the status page says "Connected successfully", then open `http://192.168.1.4/exitsetup` in your browser to save your credentials and exit setup mode.